Tanuj1718/GoLang-Learnings/README.md

 * CRUD: To get the data from api , we prefer to make structure for the data we want to get through api.
 Refer CRUD folder.

 * Goroutine: It allow you to run functions concurrently, or in parallel, with other parts of your program.
 It improves the performance of the program, especially when dealing with tasks that involve I/O operations or other types of blocking operations.

+* Project: URL SHORTNER

+1- We have made a structure/model, means these are the data which are stored in database.

+2- Made a database using map data structure, means the short url will be mapped with the data which are defined in model